Here's what to know about a US couple missing in the Caribbean

 All were charged a couple of months ago with one count of robbery with violence.
 Mitchell also was charged with one count of rape, three counts of attempted rape and two counts of indecent assault and causing harm.

-Vannie Curwen, Grenada’s assistant police commissioner, has said the men had been placed in a holding cell rather than in jail because a judge had not yet ruled whether they would be released on bail.
+Vannie Curwen, Grenada’s assistant police commissioner, has said the men had been placed in a holding cell rather than in jail, because a judge hadn't yet ruled whether they would be released on bail.

 Police in Grenada and St. Vincent have provided limited information about the case of the missing couple, noting that the investigation is ongoing, though they have said the couple is presumed dead.

-Authorities have not yet shared any specific evidence linking the three men to the couple’s disappearance.
+Authorities haven't yet shared any specific evidence linking the three men to the couple’s disappearance.
 St. Vincent police say the men have been cooperating in the investigation.

 The men pleaded guilty this week to immigration-related charges, and are scheduled to be sentenced on those counts in early March.

-Authorities have not said whether prosecutors in St. Vincent or Grenada would pursue the case involving the couple.
+Authorities haven't said whether prosecutors in St. Vincent or Grenada would pursue the case involving the couple.

 Grenada Police Commissioner Don McKenzie said the attorney generals and prosecutors on both islands “are in discussions.”